pop. 1.58 million (2010 US Census estimate)

 Lower Manhattan and Brooklyn Heights:

-The Financial District: St. Paul’s Church, Ground Zero, Trinity Church, Wall Street, Charging Bull, Battery Park.
-Brooklyn Heights: Borough Hall, Montague Street, Columbia Heights, Brooklyn Historical Society, Plymouth Church of the Pilgrims , Fulton Ferry Landing, Brooklyn Bridge, on foot, back to Manhattan: City Hall Park, City Hall and the Tweed Court
+The Financial District: St. Paul’s Chapel, Ground Zero, Trinity Church, Wall Street, Charging Bull, Battery Park.
+Brooklyn Heights: Borough Hall, Montague Street, Columbia Heights, Brooklyn Historical Society, Plymouth Church of the Pilgrims , Fulton Ferry Landing, Brooklyn Bridge, on foot, back to Manhattan: City Hall Park, City Hall and the Surrogate's Court

 Leaving New York’s first settlement, we’ll cross the East River by subway to Brooklyn Heights, termed New York’s first suburb.
-We’ll savor the relative quiet of this neighborhood with its distinctive brownstone residences and unsurpassed views of the Manhattan skyline from the Brooklyn Heights Promenade.
-We’ll visit the Brooklyn Historical Society and Plymouth Church of the Pilgrims, last stop on slavery’s underground railroad.
-After a brief respite by the Old Fulton Street Ferry landing, we’ll cross the world renowned, Brooklyn Bridge on our way back to Manhattan with a glimpse of The Woolworth Building, New York’s tallest skyscraper in 1913, City Hall, City Hall Park, the Municipal Building and the Tweed Court House.
+We’ll savor the relative quiet of this neighborhood with its distinctive brownstone residences and unsurpassed views of the Manhattan skyline from the Brooklyn Heights Promenade and Brooklyn Bridge Park .
+We'll pass Plymouth Church of the Pilgrims, last stop on slavery’s underground railroad.
+After a brief respite by the Old Fulton Street Ferry landing, we’ll cross the world renowned, Brooklyn Bridge on our way back to Manhattan with a glimpse of The Woolworth Building, New York’s tallest skyscraper in 1913, City Hall, City Hall Park, the Municipal Building and Surrogate's Court.

 New York Public Library, Bryant Park, Grand Central Terminal, Chrysler Building, Daily News Building Lobby, world’s largest indoor globe, a glimpse of Park Avenue and Park Avenue South, Tutor City, United Nations., Sutton Place, Roosevelt Island Tramway